 Tzafun

-The text was updated 2019.15.02.
+The text was updated on 2022.26.10.

-TZAFUN (CAFUN) (Hebraic צפון) - the name of the eleventh Part of the Seder Meal.
+TZAFUN (CAFUN) (Hebraic צפון) – the name of the eleventh part of the Seder Meal.

-To answer this question, one ought to perceive, that:
+To answer this question, one ought to perceive that:

 While one accomplishes the eleventh part of the Seder Meal – Tzafun – one eats a special unleavened Afikoman.